-The Act sets out criteria for assessing new (first time) licence applications (Figure 3A) and the criteria for assessing renewals of existing licences (Figure 3B).
-Decision-makers (members of DLCs or ARLA) must take into account a range of matters, including the:
+The Act sets out the criteria for assessing licence applications (Figure 3).
+Decision-makers (members of district licensing committees or the Alcohol Regulatory and Licensing Authority) must take into account a range of matters, including the:

-- object of the Act (Figure 1)

-- provisions in any relevant LAP (Figure 2)

-- impacts that a licence would have on 'amenity and good order' in the area (see Figure 4).
+- object of the Act (Figure 1) - provisions in any relevant local alcohol policy (Figure 2) - impacts that a licence would have on 'amenity and good order' in the area (see Figure 4).